 If the door is being repainted it will need to be cleaned with sugar soap.
 If the earlier paint is glossy then the surface will need to be slightly roughened.
-In both cases this is necessary for the new paint to bond to the surface.
+In both cases, this is necessary for the new paint to bond to the surface.

-It is an advantage to leave doors on their frames, because this allows both sides of the door to be painted in one session.
+It is an advantage to leave doors on their frames because this allows both sides of the door to be painted in one session.
 It is a simple matter to slide a protective sheet under the door to protect the floor.

-Some doors have raises surfaces, rather like the frame of a painting, or raised panels.
+Some doors have raised surfaces, rather like the frame of a painting, or raised panels.
 These may be painted a different colour to the rest of the door.
 A brush will be necessary for this type of painting.

-Small scale projects are fine for DIY enthusiasts.
+Small-scale projects are fine for DIY enthusiasts.
 But professional painters will repaint your home or office in minimal time, so you can enjoy the results without effort.